What Is a Milling Tool?

 The selection of the milling cutter diameter can vary greatly based on the specific product and production batch.
 The choice of the diameter of the tool is mainly dependent on the specifications of the equipment and the size of the workpiece being machined.

 Plane milling cutter

-If it is a small diameter end mill, the main consideration should be whether the maximum number of revolutions of the machine tool can reach the minimum cutting speed of the tool (60m/min).
+For small-diameter end mills, the main concern should be whether the machine tool’s maximum revolutions can reach the tool’s minimum cutting speed (60m/min).

 2. Selection of milling cutter blade

-This kind of blade has good dimensional accuracy, so milling is the positioning accuracy of the cutting edge, which can obtain better machining accuracy and surface roughness.
+a.
+For finishing, it’s best to use a grinding blade.
+This type of blade has good dimensional accuracy, which ensures the positioning accuracy of the cutting edge, leading to better machining accuracy and surface roughness.

 3. Selection of milling cutter blade